robyftp/Tree/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What did the calculator say to the student?
+You can count on me.